How to Watch World Cup 2026 Live on DSPORTS

 Does DSPORTS have official World Cup 2026 rights?

 Yes.
-DSPORTS says all 104 World Cup 2026 matches will air live on DIRECTV and DGO in supported South American markets.
+DSPORTS says all 104 World Cup 2026 matches will air live on DIRECTV and DGO in supported South American countries.

 Can I stream every World Cup 2026 match on DGO?